 When planning for lawn maintenance, overseeding is another important thing to tackle.
 Overseeding, or reseeding, adds new grass seed over your existing turf.
 This process helps fill in thin spots and make the lawn lusher and healthier.

 How can you tell if your lawn needs overseeding?
 Look for signs of stress, such as thin patches, tired looking lawn, or poor color.
-Also, if you have a cool season grass, then your lawn will have a greater tendency to benefit from overseeding.
+If you have cool season grass, then your lawn will have a greater tendency to benefit from overseeding.

-If you are noticing signs that your lawn could benefit from overseeding, the best time to tackle the job is right after aerating.
+If your lawn could benefit from overseeding, the best time to tackle the job is right after aerating.
 The seeds have an easier time taking root when the surface of the soil and the thatch are disrupted, and you will see better results.
+See our healthy lawn thatch guide for more dethatching tips.

 Get Professional Help for Aeration and Overseeding